jbirddog/blue/README.md

 0
 ```

 This works but is not ideal.
 It relies on the fact that the `edi` register is zeroed out when the process starts.
 The `exit` system call takes an argument to specify the return code which we should be setting explicitly.
-Also from a readability standpoint, wtf does `60 syscall` mean?
+Also from a readability standpoint, one month/year later, wtf does `60 syscall` mean?
 Let's factor some:

 ```
 global _start